 Plan everything within reach when you design a home office

 Where ease of use of the equipment and other tools you need to do your job is concerned, having everything in the right place goes a long way to helping improve your productivity.
 Think of your car: all the controls, buttons, and switches are where you’d expect them to be.
-That’s what you need in your home office – an ergonomic set up that aids efficient working.
+That’s what you need when you design a home office – an ergonomic set up that aids efficient working.

-There is no need for a computer with massive amounts of storage anymore as you should be using the cloud.
+- Use the Cloud for space saving – There is no need for a computer with massive amounts of storage anymore as you should be using the cloud.
 This is the most efficient method of storing documents and information – as well as the safest and most secure – and many tools are available to enable you to use cloud storage.
-It also means you don’t need a PC with a large external box, you can buy a slim all-in-one PC that does the job just as well – and often better – while taking up less space.
+This also means you don’t need a PC with a large external box, you can buy a slim all-in-one PC that does the job just as well – and often better – while taking up less space.

 A final word on how to design a home office

-The above is simply a brief guide to setting up a home office and if you are looking to do so, start by defining the space where it will go.
+The above is simply a brief guide on how to design a home office and if you are looking to do so, start by defining the space where it will go.
 That way, you know what you have to play with in terms of available area.

 Further reading on working from home and housesitting

 At Housesitmatch.com we like to share useful blogs and practical advice about housesitters, housesitting and pet sitting.
 We hope you find this small selection of our blogs on house sitters useful.